• Skip to primary navigation

 The response I received to that blog post was amazing.
 Many of you wrote to me to say that you thought sending 25 queries a week was incredible and wanted to know how I did it.
 And of course, you know me, I have a system.

-* Writing 25 queries (for 25 separate ideas) in a week is hard!
+- Writing 25 queries (for 25 separate ideas) in a week is hard!
 Please don’t think I do this every week because I don’t and I can’t.
 I don’t pitch nearly as much as I did in my first five years as a freelancer.

-* Don’t take shortcuts.
+- Don’t take shortcuts.
 Quantity is important, but without quality, it’s all moot.
 Sending out 5 incredible query letters is a better choice than sending out 20 below-average ones.

 Step 1: Find the markets

-This, for me, is an ongoing thing.
-I have a folder in the Mail program on my Mac called “Markets” and every time I hear of a new market from a friend or read about it in a writing newsletter, I make a note of it and chuck it into this folder.
-Then, a day, a week, a year from then when I’m looking for new markets to pitch, I have at least some info to go on.
+This, for me, is an ongoing task.
+I have a folder in my email program called “Markets.”
+Every time I hear of a new market from a friend or read about one in a writing newsletter, I make a note of it and chuck it into this folder.
+Then, a day, a week, a year from now when I’m looking for new markets to pitch, I have at least some info to go on.
 I currently have 300 markets sitting in that folder.
-Sending 25 queries a week is entirely possible but not if you’re starting from scratch.
-Consistent querying requires constantly making note of new potential markets.

 Step 2: Find the ideas